 David Boardman is dean of the Klein College of Media and Communication at Temple University in Philadelphia.
-He has academic and financial responsibility for one of the largest and most comprehensive programs of its kind, with more than 3,000 students and 200 faculty members.
+He has academic and financial responsibility for one of the largest and most comprehensive programs of its kind, with some 2,500 students and 200 faculty members.

 Boardman personally has been the recipient of numerous other major national awards, including the National Ethics Award from the Society of Professional Journalists, the Goldsmith Prize in Investigative Reporting from Harvard University, the Worth Bingham Prize in Investigative Reporting, the Investigative Reporters and Editors Award and the Associated Press Managing Editors Public Service Award.

 Boardman is chair of the Lenfest Institute for Journalism, the nonprofit that owns The Philadelphia Inquirer.
 He also chairs the nonprofit news site The Markup, which is focused on the nexus of technology and society.
-He is the immediate past chair of the Reporters Committee for Freedom of the Press, the Lenfest Insitute for Journalism and the Solutions Journalism Network.
-He also serves on the boards of the American Society of News Editors Foundation, the Fund for Investigative Journalism and the Organized Crime and Corruption Reporting Project.
+He is the immediate past chair of the Reporters Committee for Freedom of the Press, and is a member of its Executive Committee.
+He also serves on the boards of the Solutions Journalism Network, the American Society of News Editors Foundation and the Organized Crime and Corruption Reporting Project.
 He sits on the advisory boards of ProPublica, the New England Center for Investigative Reporting and Investigative Reporting Denmark.
 Boardman serves on the Accrediting Council for Education in Journalism and Mass Communication and is its immediate past president.

 Boardman also is a past president and board member of Investigative Reporters and Editors and of the American Society of News Editors, and served as chairman of the National Advisory Board of the Poynter Institute for Media Studies.
 He is a Poynter Ethics Fellow.
 He is a former member of the Sigma Delta Chi Foundation Board and has served six times as a juror for the Pulitzer Prizes.